RF impedance matching can be implemented in two different ways -

 Stub matching is the most elementary type of impedance matching network.
 The stubs are frequently used to match the complex load impedance to transmission line impedance.
 In stub matching, there are no passive elements involved.
 It is the parallel or series connection of transmission line segments called stubs, to the main transmission line at appropriate distances from the complex load impedance.
 The stubs can be open-ended or shorted.
 There are chances of radiation emissions from the open ends, so shorted stubs are of high demand.

-As the name indicates, single-stub matching utilizes a single stub and transmission line, as shown in Figure 3, to satisfy the source and load impedance matching.
+As the name indicates, single-stub matching utilizes a single stub and transmission line to satisfy the source and load impedance matching.
 Both open and short-circuited stubs are employed in this type of stub matching.
 However, the shorted stubs offer isolation in RF circuits, in which power supplies are present.

 For example, in RF amplifier circuits, the ends of the shorted-stubs are used to feed the bias voltages, and bypass the RF currents to the ground plane via a capacitor.
 The isolation between the power plane and ground plane is achieved through the short-circuited stubs.
-As illustrated in Figure 3, the transmission line length, l1, and stub length, l2, are adjusted in such a way that the load admittance, Yl, takes the desired value, Yin.
+The transmission line length, l1, and stub length, l2, are adjusted in such a way that the load admittance, Yl, takes the desired value, Yin.

 Impedance matching with lumped elements

 In monolithic integrated circuits, there is no room for stub-impedance matching.
 The substrate space limitation calls for lumped elements for impedance matching in such ICs.
 Passive elements L and C are arranged in various fashions to construct impedance matching circuits.
-Some are shown in Figure 5.
 The spiral inductors and metal-insulator-metal (MIM) capacitors suffice the inductance and capacitance requirements.

 If you are planning to try RF impedance matching and your choice is lumped element matching networks, then it’s the time to access the Smith charts and software-based optimizations.
 You can easily set your sight on the appropriate arrangement of the L and C lumped components with Smith charts and the right software tool, in order to ensure zero reflection of RF signals.